kristofkruller/Portfolio/README.md

 #vanillaScratchPortfolio

-This porfolio repository gives an noverview about me, all made from total scratch and contains HTML CSS and vanilla JavaScript solutions.
+This porfolio repository gives an overview about me, all made from total scratch and contains HTML CSS and vanilla JavaScript solutions.

 My first project was I started to build this up with only HTML and a very little CSS hobby-knowledge, so it took a long time to finalize it.